SmithWillSuffice/ohanga-pai/content/blog/62_n-body_problems.md

 doing to us, nor do politicians in government know what they are doing to the macroeconomy.
 I take this *not* as an argument against government and for anarchy, but rather an argument for a better informed and educated government.
-If you have something as powerful as the Sun, it could be a good idea to use it for the greater Good.
+If you have something as powerful as the Sun but exists next door at room temperature and has eyes and ears and an email account, it could be a good idea to use it for the greater Good.

 Does that sound like an endorsement of authoritarianism to you?
 It should not, but to see why... read onwards!